bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 locales) to use via the `locale` prop.
 The prop accepts either a single locale string, or an array of locale strings (listed in order of prefered locale).

+The calendar starts the week on Sunday.
+This can be changed by setting the `start-weekday` prop to a number in the range of `0` to `6` where `0` represents Sunday, `1` for Monday, up to `6` for Saturday.

 The emitted `context` event will include which locale the calendar has resolved to (which may not be the same locale as requested, depending on the supported locales of `Intl`).